pjimenez-cl/new.awk.info/_posts/news/1979-01-01-japanesemascot.md

 ---
 layout: default
 title: A new Mascot for Awk
-tags: [japanese, mascot, image, external_links, TODO]
+tags: [japanese, mascot, image, external_links, news]
 ---

 A new Mascot for Awk